Day of the Tentacle: Technology and audio

-The game's music was composed by Peter McConnell, Michael Land, and Clint Bajakian.
+The music was composed by Peter McConnell, Michael Land, and Clint Bajakian.
 The three had worked together to share the duties equally of composing the music for Monkey Island 2 and Fate of Atlantis, and continued this approach for Day of the Tentacle.
-According to McConnell, he had composed most of the music taking place in the game's present, Land for the future, and Bajakian for the past, outside of Dr. Fred's theme for the past which McConnell had done.
-The music was composed around the cartoonish nature of the gameplay, further drawing on Looney Tunes' use of parodying classical works of music, and playing on set themes for all of the major characters in the game.
+According to McConnell, he had composed most of the music taking place in the present, Land for the future, and Bajakian for the past, outside of Dr. Fred's theme for the past which McConnell had done.
+The music was composed around the cartoonish gameplay, further drawing on Looney Tunes' use of parodying classical works of music, and playing on set themes for all of the major characters.
 Many of these themes had to be composed to take into account different processing speeds of computers at the time, managed by the iMUSE music interface; such themes would include shorter repeating patterns that would play while the game's screen scrolled across, and then once the screen was at the proper place, the music would continue on to a more dramatic phrase.

 Day of the Tentacle was one of the first games concurrently released on CD-ROM and floppy disk.
 A floppy disk version was created to accommodate consumers that had yet to purchase CD-ROM drives.
 The CD-ROM format afforded the addition of audible dialog.
 The capacity difference between the two formats necessitated alterations to the floppy disk version.
 Grossman spent several weeks reducing files sizes and removing files such as the audio dialog to fit the game onto six diskettes.